K-Sree-Lakshmi/bhive/README.md

 5. Install the dependencies - npm i
 6. Run the application using - npm start
 7. Open the browser in localhost:3000

+Integrated json data provided in the assignment github link and made the styles repsonsive.